-Depending on the species, determining the sex of a fish ranges from easy to nearly impossible.
+Depending on the species, determining the gender of a fish ranges from easy to nearly impossible.
 Knowing the sexual differences in aquarium fish is important when trying to breed fish and also for choosing the proper balance of fish for a community aquarium.
-Although not all fish can be easily identified, these tips will help you recognize the sex of many of the common species of aquarium fish.
+Although not all fish can be easily identified by gender, these tips will help you recognize the sex of many of the common species of aquarium fish.

 Angelfish are extremely difficult to know accurately which is which sex, particularly when they are young.
 Occasionally fully mature males will show a modest nuchal hump, which is a bump on the head just above the eyes.
 Don't count on it being there in every case, though.
 The best way to establish a mating pair is to purchase a half-dozen immature angelfish and raise them together.
-When they are mature enough, they will pair off, and you will have at least one breeding pair out of the group.
-Once they begin mating, it will be quite obvious which one is male and which is female as the female will be the one with the ovipositor laying the eggs.
+When they are mature enough, they will pair off, and you should have at least one breeding pair out of the group.
+Once they begin mating, it will be quite obvious which one is male and which is female as she will be the one with the ovipositor laying the eggs.
+The ovipositor is a short tube from the female's vent that she uses to lay her eggs.
+It has a rounded tip.
+The male will use a pointed tube that extends from his vent to fertilize the eggs after they are laid by the female.
+Both parents will take turns hovering over the eggs, fanning them with their fins to oxygenate them and keep them clean.

-Bettas are a species of fish that is quite easy to identify.
+Bettas are a species of fish that is quite easy to identify their genders.
 Males have the long flowing fins and brilliant colors that owners find attractive.
-Male Bettas are the ones usually sold in shops.
-Females are not as vividly colored and have short, stubbier fins.
+Male bettas are the ones usually sold in shops.
+Females are not as vividly colored and have short, stubbier fins, but some male betta varieties can also have short fins.
 It is not always easy to find female Bettas for sale in pet shops; if you can't locate one, ask the shop owner or manager if they can order one for you.
+Male bettas must be kept separate from each other and from the female until she is ready to breed.
+The male builds a nest out of air bubbles on the surface of the water and then entices the female to lay her eggs under it, wrapping his body around hers to fertilize the eggs as she lays them.
+He then collects the eggs into his mouth and places them into his bubble nest.
+After breeding, the male chases the female away and takes care of the eggs and the babies.
+The female must be removed or she will be attacked by the male.

 Cichlids are such a diverse group that it would take a small novel to give specifics for knowing the difference within each species.
 While many are not easily differentiated, there are a few rules of thumb that apply to quite a few Cichlid species.